chimera-linux/cports/Packaging.md

 and fully versioned), this dependency is added to the `install_if`.
 That allows the package to be autoinstalled if enabled by policy *and* if the non-development packages are already installed.

+For static libraries, the mechanism is a little different, as they are usually split off automatically and a hook cannot be used.
+They get their install_if against their base development package, in addition to the `base-devel-static` policy package.
+If this does not work for something, for example if the relationship is reversed or the base package does not exist, it is possible to set `install_if` to an empty array in the subpackage definition.

 <a id="template_options"></a>
 ### Template Options